janephp/janephp/documentation/documentation/OpenAPI.rst

 --------------------

 Generated code has complete `PHPDoc`_ comment on each method, which should correctly describe the endpoint.
-Method names for each endpoint depends on the ``operationId`` property of the OpenAPI specification.
+Method names for each endpoint depend on the ``operationId`` property of the OpenAPI specification.
 And if not present it will be generated from the endpoint path::

     <?php